certifaction/cli/README.md

 >     hash=<string>: the hash of the document to sign
 >     filename=<string>: the name of the file
 >     legal-weight=<string>: allows to select type of the signature.
 Posible values are "standard" and "QES".
 Defaults to "standard".
->     jurisdinction=<string>: only valid with "QES" signature, currently only supported value is "ZertES"
+>     jurisdiction=<string>: only valid with "QES" signature, supported values are "zertes" and "eidas"
 >
 >     In addition, the query will accept the prepare query parameters.
 >